 Dental implants have the potential to be a life-long solution to tooth loss, but we can understand if your upcoming procedure has you feeling some anxiety.
 In cases of multiple implant surgery especially, you want to know you are in capable hands.
-For patients who want extra peace of mind, Dr. Christopher Tye offers a few tips below, to help you determine whether a second opinion should be sought.
+For patients who want extra peace of mind, Dr. Chris Tye offers a few tips below, to help you determine whether a second opinion should be sought.

 What Training and Experience Does Your Dentist Have with Dental Implants?

 If you haven’t asked already, find out the specifics behind your dentist’s qualifications.
 You have every right to ask what courses and practical training went into his or her mastery of this field.
 In some states, a dentist need only complete an online course to be legally permitted to offer dental implants, so you want to know that your dentist has had a full and thorough education.
 This should include not only legitimate courses taught by recognized experts, but also hands-on training with a qualified mentor.
 Don’t be afraid to ask specifically where he/she was educated and trained, and who he/she learned from.

 If the dentist’s training was more than five years ago, ask how he or she has kept up with recent advances in implant techniques.
 You want a practitioner who is devoted to continuing education in this rapidly advancing field of dentistry.